 CLOUD PBX OPERATIONS

 No cloud system will work without the internet.
 It is not one or the other, it is one and the other.
 The cloud PBX operates by the connection to your Internet Protocol (IP), or smartphone.
-To utilize the cloud PBX, a Voice over Internet Protocol (VoIP) or IP telephony must be set at your office.
+To utilize the cloud PBX, a Voice over Internet Protocol (VoIP) or IP phone systems must be set at your office.
 The inclusion of PBX by VoIP service providers is usually done for a free or little charge.

 Your personal cloud PBX account can be accessed by any device from anywhere with an internet connection.
 The access is granted only to devices capable of running the interface software for cloud PBX.
 Usually, the permission to access your account from other devices hinges on your ability to answer a security question and provide your password.
 Both will be set by you during configuration.
 A middleware is a software that provides a platform for these multiple devices to communicate and permits different devices to access your cloud.